adowd444/MSG_NLP/README.md

 # MSG_NLP
 This project was created while working with Mission Solutions Group and NLP techniques.
+The corpus used for this project is named parsedText.json.

 1. Use main.py to clean text data (parsedtext.json) and separate documents into clusters using k-means clustering